Quaestio Disputata de Unione Verbi Incarnati

 Obj.
 3: Besides, Damascene says in the third book that the two natures were mutually united unchangeably and inalterably.
 But the union of natures seems to imply a natural union.
 Therefore, the union was brought about in the nature.

 Praeterea, in omnibus illis in quibus suppositum aliquid habet praeter naturam speciei, vel accidens vel naturam individualem necesse est quod differat suppositum a natura, ut patet per Philosophum in VII Metaph.
-Sed si unio humanae naturae ad verbum non est facta in natura humana, non pertinebit ad naturam speciei ipsius verbi.
-Ergo sequetur quod suppositum verbi sit aliud a natura divina; quod est impossibile.
+Sed si unio humanae naturae ad Verbum non est facta in natura humana, non pertinebit ad naturam speciei ipsius Verbi.
+Ergo sequetur quod suppositum Verbi sit aliud a natura divina; quod est impossibile.
 Videtur ergo quod unio facta sit in natura.

 Obj.
-4: Besides, in all those things in which the suppositum possesses something beyond the nature of the species, either an accident or an individual nature, it is necessary that the suppositum differ from the nature, as is clear from the Philosopher in book 7 of the Metaphysics.
-But if the union of human nature to the Word did not occur in the human nature it will not belong to the nature of the species of the Word itself.
+4: Besides, in all those things in which the suppositum possesses something beyond the nature of the species, either an accident or individual matter, it is necessary that the suppositum differ from the nature, as is clear from the Philosopher in book 7 of the Metaphysics.
+But if the union of human nature to the Word did not occur in the human nature, it will not belong to the nature of the species of the Word itself.
 Therefore, it would follow that the suppositum of the Word would be different from the divine nature, which is impossible.
 Therefore, it seems that the union was brought about in the nature.

 Praeterea, omnis unio terminatur ad aliquod unum, quod est posterius ipsa unione.
-Sed unitas personae verbi, cum sit aeterna, non est posterior unione quae facta est in plenitudine temporis.
+Sed unitas personae Verbi, cum sit aeterna, non est posterior unione quae facta est in plenitudine temporis.
 Ergo unio non est facta in persona.

 Obj.
 5: Besides, every union is terminated in something one, which is posterior to the union itself.
 But the unity of the person of the Word, since it is eternal, is not posterior to the union which was brought about in the fullness of time.
-Therefore the union was not brought about in the person.
+Therefore, the union was not brought about in the person.

 Praeterea, unio importat additamentum quoddam.
 Unde non potest fieri unio in aliquo quod est summae simplicitatis.
-Sed persona verbi, cum sit vere Deus, est summae simplicitatis.
-Ergo in persona verbi non potest fieri unio.
+Sed persona Verbi, cum sit vere Deus, est summae simplicitatis.
+Ergo in persona Verbi non potest fieri unio.

 Obj.
 6: Besides, a union entails a certain addition.
 Hence, a union cannot be brought about in something which is of highest simplicity.
 But, the person of the Word, since he is true God, is of the highest simplicity.
 Therefore, a union cannot be brought about in the person of the Word.